giokok-test/simulate-rl/README.md

 ``time_step`` and the pursuer's maximum rates so that discrete actions remain valid when either quantity changes.

+During execution the trainer interprets the discrete yaw/pitch entries as relative turns and offsets them by the pursuer's current heading before calling ``env.step``.
+This mirrors the environment's internal update logic, which moves the force vector toward absolute yaw/pitch targets, and ensures each discrete action yields a consistent incremental turn regardless of the pursuer's current orientation.

 Run training with:

 ```bash